lurr98/implicit_meaning_annotation/implicit_meaning_task/resources/annotation_guidelines_implicit_meaning.md

 **Example:**
 *How_To_Do_Leg_Exercises.txt*
-- **Sentence 1:** There are variations of the hip bridge such as raising one leg :blue-background[while in the bridge position].
+- This move will target your glutes and upper thighs. **There are variations of the hip bridge such as raising one leg :blue-background[while in the bridge position].** Lie down on your back with your knees bent and facing upward.
-- **Sentence 2:** There are variations of the hip bridge such as raising one leg.
+- This move will target your glutes and upper thighs. **There are variations of the hip bridge such as raising one leg.** Lie down on your back with your knees bent and facing upward.

 ---

 **Note:**
 A sentence pair may match multiple categories.

-[comment]: # (For example, the third sentence could also fall under **Context**, since what one might be surprised about is evident from the immediate context.)
+[comment]: # (For example, the third example could also fall under **Context**, since what one might be surprised about is evident from the immediate context.)

 If you think the added information is implicit meaning but **none of the positive criteria** apply, please tick the **Other** checkbox and explain your reasoning in the comment section next to it.